npc-riddlah/win_cloudimage_builder/README.md

-    │  ├─ root/			<- Files from here will be copied in system drive with overwrite ISO/			<- Contains ISO with WinPE and other windows original ISO result/			<- Contains builded ready to upload .raw images scripts/			<- Containst build/run scripts of this tool resources/			<- Contains resources for third-party tasks as WinPE image prepare ├─ build/			<- Contains script needed resources for build │  ├─ mainhook.cmd		<- This script runs other scripts on guest image
+    │  ├─ root/			<- Files from here will be copied in system drive with overwrite ISO/			<- Contains ISO with WinPE and other windows original ISO result/			<- Contains builded ready to upload .raw images runbuild/                   <- Contains scripts which run image generation scripts/			<- Containst build/run scripts of this tool │  ├─ resources/			<- Contains resources for third-party tasks as WinPE image prepare │  ├─ ├─ build/			<- Contains script needed resources for build │  ├─ ├─ mainhook.cmd		<- This script runs other scripts on guest image

 The order of element executing: